-This study-abroad program is designed for students who are intending to major in one of the natural sciences or mathematics and are interested in experiencing the rich diversity of environments and cultures that are a part of Australia.
-The academic offerings and extensive resources of the University of Wollongong, as well as the living and studying opportunities with Australian students, allow study-group participants a unique means to broaden and deepen their understanding of the cultural and biological diversity of Australia.
+The University of Wollongong, located on the coast of New South Wales, approximately 50 miles south of Sydney, is the study site for the Australia Study Group.
+This study-abroad program is designed for students who are intending to concentrate in one of the Natural Sciences or Mathematics and are interested in experiencing the rich diversity of environments and cultures that are a part of Australia.
+The academic offerings and extensive resources of the University of Wollongong, as well as the living and studying opportunities with Australian students, allow study group participants a unique means to broaden and deepen their understanding of the cultural and ecological diversity of Australia.

-Although students from any department or program are eligible to participate in the Australia Study Group; preference will be given to individuals with a concentration or minor in the Natural Sciences and Mathematics Division.
-Preference will also be granted to those students who will have completed their distribution requirements in the humanities, the natural sciences and mathematics, and the social sciences at Colgate.
+Although students from any department or program are eligible to participate in the Australia II Study Group, preference will be given to individuals with a concentration or minor in the Natural Sciences and Mathematics Division.
+Preference also will be granted to those students who will have completed their distribution requirements in the humanities, the natural sciences and mathematics, and the social sciences at Colgate.
 Additionally, the University of Wollongong requires a GPA of 3.0 for matriculation

 You may gather additional information from the University of Wollongong's website for international students at www.uow.edu.au.

 Students live in one of several residence halls of the University of Wollongong (e.g., Campus East, Weerona College).
 Amenities vary with housing selection.
 Dining facilities, computers, and internet access are available.
 Colgate students have access to the social, athletic, recreational, computer, and library facilities of the University of Wollongong.
 Some of these require payment of a separate fee.

 For details of student expenses on this study group, please see Student Cost Estimate Sheets.

 Calendar and Deadlines